terreng/simple-web-server/howTo/https cert-key.md

 Tip: You can also seperate the key with a space (` `) instead of using `\r\n`

 Then paste your cert/key in the proper input in the UI

+#### When connecting to the server

+the page will say it is insecure (if you used a self signed certificate)

+you can type `thisisunsafe` and the page will load